cedaro/better-internal-link-search/readme.txt

 = How do I know which modifiers are available? =
 Type `-` or `-help` in the search field and the search modifiers will be listed with their syntax and a brief description about what they do.

+= There's a slight delay when opening the internal link popup.
+Help? = If your site has a lot of content, the automatic search feature may cause it to lag as search results are retrieved.
+You can disable this feature by unchecking the "Automatic Search" field on the Writing settings screen in your dashboard (go to Settings->Writing).

 == Screenshots ==

 1. Standard search results.
 The "Contact Us" page is nowhere in sight and in fact, is about the 95th page in this particular list.